AUAP/AP2018/class01/class01.md

       - What might be computational arts/design?
     - **Montfort, Nick.
 Exploratory Programming For the Arts and Humanities.
 MIT Press, 2016.
 267-277** (check blackboard - Appendix A: Why Program?)
         - He is a professor of Digital Media at MIT, and he is also a poet, with a background in liberal arts and computer science.
-        - Exploratory programming: Using computation for (humanistic) inquiry (not finished stage) p.267-9
+        - Exploratory programming: Using computation for (humanistic) inquiry (not finished stage)
             - allows us to think in new ways
                 - adding to the methods and perspectives and raising new questions
             - offers us a better understanding of culture and media systems, and
                 - twofold: gain a better perspective and learn to develop better cultural systems.
+                - Give insights into, and better analysis of, cultural systems
             - can help us improve society
+                - to create and discover (p.
+277)
     - **Vee, Annette.
 Coding Literacty: How Computer Programming Is Changing Writing.
 MIT Press, 2017.43-93** (Check blackboard - 1 Coding for Everyone and the Legacy of Mass Literacy)
 - What is programming and computational thinking?
     - Musical instruments: craft / practice / scores